NikyAviator/TrainMasters/README.md

 # If we override bootstrap variables:

 # NOTE!
-If we override any bootstrap variables, they need to be written and top!
-At the end
+If we override any bootstrap variables, they need to be written on top!
+Follow the following chart:

 1. Bootstrap overrided variables
    $body-bg: black;